Yenovi-Org/label-printer/README.md

 # Update package

+- Make changes on feature branch.
-- Run `pnpm changeset` to create change.
-This change has to be merged into main first
+- Run `pnpm changeset` on feature branch to create change.
+- Merge feature branch into main.
-- Run `pnpm changeset version` to create an update with all the versions.
+- Run `pnpm changeset version` on main to create an update with all the versions.
 - PR is automatically created on push, merge it to trigger publish